daveminer1/shim-review/README.md

   * CVE-2023-4693
   * CVE-2023-4692
 *******************************************************************************
-Yes, as Solaris will be using the GRUB 2.12 release with this shim.
+Yes, as Solaris is using the GRUB 2.12 release with this shim.

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?